smnorris/bcfishpass/docs/02_model_access.md

 (gradient_barriers)=
 ## 2. Generate gradient barriers

 FWA stream network lines hold standardized Z values; each vertex of a stream line holds an associated elevation value derived from the BC Digital Elevation Model.
-Absolute elevation accuracy is subject to error in the DEM, but all elevations have been processed to ensure *relative* elevation is clean - all streams flow downhill.
+Absolute elevation accuracy is subject to error in the DEM, but all elevations have been processed to ensure *relative* elevation is clean - all streams flow downhill (see the [Technical Specification](ftp://ftp.gdbc.gov.bc.ca/sections/outgoing/bmgs/FWA_Public//Documents/FWA-SegmentElevation.TechnicalSpecification.v0.7.pdf) for details).
 With these clean Z values, we can confidently calculate a reasonable estimate of the gradient of a stream at any point.

 To identify locations where a stream's slope exceeds a given threshold, the model starts at the mouth of a stream (identified by the `blue_line_key`) and iterates through each vertex of the stream flow line.
 At each vertex, it calculates the slope of the stream from the vertex to 100m upstream.
 Wherever the measured slope exceeds the value of the given threshold(s), this location and slope is recorded as a potential 'gradient barrier'.
+100m was chosen as the interval because:

+- 100m is the traditional minimum length used for measuring slope and defining reaches in BC, as per the [Fish Stream Guidebook](https://www2.gov.bc.ca/assets/gov/environment/plants-animals-and-ecosystems/fish-data-information/fishstream.pdf)
+- smoothing the FWA stream profile over 100m removes small irregularities in the data (spikes)

 The gradient threshold used for a given model is species dependent.
 Thresholds applied to existing models are: